 Covid-19 has intensified the need for a global green recovery that prioritises health and wellbeing.
 However, like the pandemic, the climate crisis does not impact us all equally.
 Those who have contributed the least to it are disproportionately also the ones most impacted.

-Join us in calling on the UK Government and the COP26 Leadership to:
+Over 1300 people joined us in calling on the UK Government and the COP26 Leadership to:

 - Commit to ambitious and historically accurate emissions reductions